Richmond University Medical Center’s Breast Cancer Treatment

 A Dedicated Nurse Navigator

-At our Breast and Women’s Center, we have a dedicated registered Nurse Navigator to provide you and your family support from the day of your diagnosis through survivorship and beyond.
+At our Comprehensive Breast and Imaging Center, we have a dedicated registered Nurse Navigator to provide you and your family support from the day of your diagnosis through survivorship and beyond.
 Our Nurse Navigator will provide compassionate care and guidance throughout treatment.
 Services include:

 - Connecting patients to hospital, community, and social support services.